manyids2/htmlgui.nvim/README.md

 ## So many possibilities

+- inbuilt debugger
-- hyperlinks!
+- hyperlinks with href
+- element definitions and defaults

 ## So many details

-- no script / style
+- [x] no script / style
-- zoom is fucked when on floats, needs to be disabled/handled there
+- [x] zoom is fucked when on floats, needs to be disabled/handled there
+- [x] css pref for inline
 - tabbing should avoid body?
 - help with ?
-- css pref for inline